m-jim-d/springsandpucks/README.md

 ## Springs & Pucks

-PET, and more, on an HTML canvas
+PET and more, on an HTML canvas